zenomt/rtmp-errata-addenda/rtmp-uris.md

 RTMP and its TCP-based transport (the RTMP Chunk Stream) are described in the [RTMP Specification of December 2012][RTMP].
 Errors, omissions, and ambiguities in that specification are addressed in [RTMP Errata and Addenda][RTMP-Errata].
-Coordinated interoperable enhancements to RTMP are described in [Enhancing RTMP, FLV With Additional Video Codecs and HDR Support][E-RTMP].
+Coordinated interoperable enhancements to RTMP are described in [Enhanced RTMP][E-RTMP].
 Transporting RTMP messages over the
 [Secure Real-Time Media Flow Protocol (RTMFP) [RFC7016]][RFC 7016] is described in